-As COVID-19 cases are beginning to plateau around the country, we must remember that the new coronavirus causing COVID-19 will remain among us for some time.
-This means continued social distancing and staying home more than usual.
+The new coronavirus causing COVID-19 will remain among us for some time, and this means continued social distancing and staying home more than usual.

 And while staying home is nice, spending so much time at home comes with challenges — such as maintaining a healthy diet.